FacultadInformatica-LinkedData/Curso2022-2023-ODKG/HandsOn/Group02/selfAssessmentHandsOn1.md

-**H01 :**

-- README.md : complete with all group members
+# Hands-on assignment 1 – Self assessment

+## Checklist

+**The “README.md” file:**

+- [✓] Includes the names and GitHub users of all the members of the group

+**The "csv" directory:**

+- [✓] Contains at least one CSV file
-- csv/* : full dataset with the 4 CSV files corresponding to the 4 years
+- [✓] The CSV files belong to one of the selected domains

-- requirements/datasetRequirements.html : justification of the correspondence between the dataset and the requirements
+**The "datasetRequirements.html" file:**

+- [✓] Identifies the licenses of all the selected datasets
+- [✓] Identifies those entities in the selected datasets that can be linked with entities in other datasets
+- [✓] Identifies those entities in other datasets that can be linked with entities in the selected datasets

+**The "applicationRequirements.html” file:**

-- requirements/applicationRequirements.html : explanation of the application requirements with user interface mock-ups
+- [✓] Includes a description of the application user interface

+## Comments on the self-assessment
+_(If required)_